The first and most important point is: you must update your GPU drivers.

 A well-known side effect of using your primary GPUs (ones which are connected to a display) while rendering is that your operating system can lag quite substantially.
 The best way around this is to have a GPU dedicated for display (usually a small inexpensive card, or perhaps the integrated GPU of some CPUs), while the others are dedicated for rendering.
 This also helps to reduce the memory overhead, which can be important in GPUs with <= 2 GB of memory running high resolution desktop and lots of web browser tabs etc.

 Indigo uses a combination of OpenCL and our own programming language, Winter, for the rendering core.
-This means that when you start rendering a scene, the GPU drivers must compile the OpenCL code, and this process can take quite some time, sometimes up to 30 seconds.
+This means that when you start rendering a scene, the GPU drivers must compile the OpenCL code, and this process can take some time, depending on the complexity of the scene.

 When using multiple GPUs, the kernel builds for each GPU are done in parallel to make better use of the CPU cores, however most GPU drivers do not do multi-core compiling themselves, so future driver updates could improve this without any changes in Indigo.